MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 <!--- Supports FWLINK https://go.microsoft.com/fwlink/?linkid=529135 -->

 Azure Boards backlogs are designed to display a natural hierarchy of work items.
-When parent-child links are added to work items that don't meet the natural hierarchy, then you'll receive one or more messages indicating there is an issue that needs to be fixed.
+When you add parent-child links to work items that don't meet the natural hierarchy, you'll receive a message that indicates reordering is disabled.
 Some items may not display.
-Also, the system may disable to drag-and-drop reorder feature.
+Also, the system may disable the drag-and-drop reorder feature.

 Use this article to fix the issues that occur and that display one of the following messages: